-SPCA calls for ban on 1080 over animal welfare issues
+SPCA call for ban on 1080 over animal welfare issues challenged by Forest & Bird

 "The welfare of all animals should be viewed equally, and people should recognise that they deserve protection from suffering pain or distress, regardless of the species or where they came from."

-Forest & Bird chief executive Kevin Hague said the SPCA's position was "very disappointing".
+Forest & Bird chief executive Kevin Hague said the SPCA's position showed a "naïve failure" to understand how nature works in the wild, and they would be seeking a meeting with the organisation to discuss its position.

-"It shows several fundamental errors of fact and logic.
-Forest & Bird will seek a meeting to address these."
+"Their position reflects their history of caring for domesticated animals such as cats and dogs, without understanding the needs of New Zealand's native animals and ecosystems.

+"While the idea of stoats and rats peacefully coexisting with native birds sounds great, the reality is that an estimated 25 million native birds, eggs and chicks are cruelly eaten alive by introduced predators every year in New Zealand.

 The SPCA's statement comes after 2018 saw anti-1080 sentiment ramp up.